How to Weld Body Panels With Flux Core Wire Without Burn-Through

 Choosing the Right Flux Core Welder

 Not all flux core welders are created equal, especially for auto body work.
-You need a machine that can dial down the heat for thin sheet metal.
+You want a machine that can comfortably dial down for thin sheet metal.
 When I started, I used a Lincoln Electric Handy Core, a basic 110V unit.
-It got the job done, but I quickly learned that machines with adjustable voltage and wire feed speed give you more control.
-For body panels, look for a welder with at least 90–140 amps and infinite adjustability for fine-tuning.
+It worked, but I learned fast that adjustable voltage and wire feed speed give you much more control.

-Some solid options for the US market include the Hobart Handler 140, which is a beast for both flux core and MIG if you decide to upgrade later.
-The YesWelder 135 is another great pick for beginners—its synergic mode automatically adjusts settings, which is a lifesaver if you’re still learning.
+For body panels, look for a welder in the 90–140 amp class with fine adjustability for tuning.
+Some solid options for the US market include the Hobart Handler 140, which can run flux core now and MIG later if you decide to upgrade.
+The YesWelder 135 is another good pick for beginners, and its synergic mode can help if you’re still learning settings.

 Picking the Perfect Flux Core Wire